codio-content/Crunch-Basics/.guides/content/Editing---Running-26b7.md

 - asks for a number
 - outputs the 'Times Table' for that number from 1 to 12

-## Run mode
-Rather than stepping through, you can also let the program run at full speed by pressing the Run button in the button panel on the right of Crunch.

-You can do this directly from edit mode or when already stepping (explained below) through the code.

 ## Debug / Step mode
-One of the really nice features of Crunch is the ability to step through the code at your own speed to see how the code is executing line by line.
+One of the really nice features of Crunch is the ability to execute your code one line at a time.
+You click a button each time you want Crunch to execute the next line so you can see exactly how your code runs.

 - Press the Step button and it will start to execute the code.
 - You can continue to press Step to execute each instruction in turn.
 - Inspect the `DAT` memory locations to see how they change during the lifetime of the program.
 - Press Stop at any time to return to edit mode.

+## Run mode
+Rather than stepping through, you can also let the program run at full speed by pressing the Run button in the button panel on the right of Crunch.

+You can do this directly from edit mode or when already stepping (explained below) through the code.

 ## Edit Mode
 You can edit your code from the main edit screen.
 If you see a Stop button enabled, then press it to return to edit mode.